April 7, 2026 · SRP Election Results

 Trademark

-Phoenix-area real estate/property firm with financial interest in SRP board decisions.
+Phoenix-area real estate/property firm with financial interest in SRP board and council decisions.

 $1,000+ SPARK TIER